 What we don’t: Small size means you’ll likely want a second pad.

 In the Newton’s most recent update, Kinetik eliminated the industrial-grade Velcro flap (our main gripe with the 3.0) and replaced the closure with easier-to-use buckles instead.
 Significantly, this flap closure also allows you to carry a second pad with no additional straps.
 Further, unlike many popular pads, the Newton’s suspension system is fully adjustable, allowing impressive carrying comfort for a variety of body sizes.
 Given the small dimensions of the Kinetik, we think its use is a bit limited to lowball problems or those wanting to add a second pad to their quiver.
-But for only $220, the Newton 4.0 is a nice investment that should stand the test of time.
+But for a relatively low price, the Newton 4.0 is a nice investment that should stand the test of time.

 See the Kinetik Newton 4.0 Pad

-7. Asana SuperHero Lift ($349)
+7. Asana SuperHero ($349)

 Open dimensions: 40 x 57 in.